edumor/simpleswap-dapp/README.md

 ---

-## Important Note on Amounts and Decimals
+## Important Note on Amounts (Wei)

-All token amounts in the dApp are handled in wei, which is the smallest unit according to the token's decimals (usually 18 decimals for ERC20 tokens).
-The UI allows you to enter values in decimal format (e.g., "1" for 1 token), but all contract interactions use the correct wei value under the hood.
-This ensures there is no confusion:
+All token amounts in the dApp must now be entered in **wei**, which is the smallest unit according to the token's decimals (usually 18 decimals for ERC20 tokens).
+The UI requires you to enter values in wei (e.g., "1000000000000000000" for 1 token with 18 decimals).
+All contract interactions use the value you provide directly, so make sure to enter the correct amount in wei.

-- **Example:** If you enter "1" in the amount field, the dApp will send 1e18 wei to the contract for a token with 18 decimals.
+- **Example:** If you want to approve or swap 1 token (with 18 decimals), enter `1000000000000000000` in the amount field.
-- **Always enter amounts as decimals in the UI.**
+- **Always enter amounts in wei in the UI.**
-- **All balances and pool values are displayed in human-readable decimal format.**
+- **All balances and pool values are displayed in human-readable decimal format, but inputs must be in wei.**
 ## Example Screenshots for Practical Requirements

 Below are screenshots demonstrating each main requirement: